jankaglenn/supervised_learning/README.md

 # supervised_learning

 Background
-In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+In this Challenge, I used various techniques to train and evaluate a model based on loan risk.
+I used a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-Instructions
-The instructions for this Challenge are divided into the following subsections:

-Split the Data into Training and Testing Sets

-Create a Logistic Regression Model with the Original Data

-Write a Credit Risk Analysis Report

-Split the Data into Training and Testing Sets
-Open the starter code notebook and use it to complete the following steps:

-Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

-Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

-NOTE
-A value of 0 in the “loan_status” column means that the loan is healthy.
-A value of 1 means that the loan has a high risk of defaulting.

-Split the data into training and testing datasets by using train_test_split.

-Create a Logistic Regression Model with the Original Data Use your knowledge of logistic regression to complete the following steps:

-Fit a logistic regression model by using the training data (X_train and y_train).

-Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

-Evaluate the model’s performance by doing the following:

-Generate a confusion matrix.

-Print the classification report.

-Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Write a Credit Risk Analysis Report
-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the README.md file included in your GitHub repository.

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

-An overview of the analysis: Explain the purpose of this analysis.

-The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

-A summary: Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.
+This project involves constructing two logistic regression models for supervised machine learning, utilizing data from a hypothetical peer-to-peer lending services company ("crowdlending").
+The comparison of both models reveals a recommendation in favor of the latter model, designed to address sample size data skewing.
+The primary goal is to minimize the risk associated with loans to both lenders and borrowers.

+The training and testing datasets encompass various standard financial loan attributes (loan size, debt-to-income ratio, interest rate, etc.), with labels indicating whether the loans were repaid.
+The models are evaluated based on their ability to predict creditworthiness versus default.

+Notably, the majority of data points (approximately 97%) are classified as creditworthy (75,036) compared to defaulters (2,500).
+To mitigate the impact of this disproportionate sample, the second model employs the RandomOverSampler module from the imbalanced-learn library.
+This ensures equal representation of creditworthy and default-prone cases in the training data, leading to statistically superior results.

+Results:
+Machine Learning Model 1 (Logistic Regression predictions):

+Accuracy: 99.2%
+Balanced Accuracy: 94.4%
+Precision and Recall (Creditworthy): 100%, 100%
+Precision and Recall (Defaulters): 87%, 89%
+Machine Learning Model 2 (Resampled Logistic Regression):

+Accuracy: 99.5%
+Balanced Accuracy: 99.6%
+Precision and Recall (Creditworthy): 100%, 100%
+Precision and Recall (Defaulters): 87%, 100%
+Comparative Stats (Resampled Model's Numbers Listed First):

+Lower False Negatives (2 vs. 67)
+Slightly Higher Rate of False Positives (91 vs. 80) Higher True Negatives (623 vs. 558)
+Lower True Positives (18679 vs. 18668)
+Summary:
+The second model may approve a few more loans for the default-prone, but this is offset by a significantly higher identification of true defaulters.
+Although there are 11 more approved loans for defaulters, 65 more defaulters are accurately identified.
+In general, the second model is expected to result in numerically more loan repayments.
+Assuming proportional loan values, this model offers lenders a greater return on investment, with a marginal increase in losses but substantial income gains.

+While the second model may approve loans for a few individuals who should be denied (false positives), it excels in identifying many more individuals who should be denied loans (true negatives).
+This approach reduces risk for lenders and is likely to enhance overall profitability.